Original Meaning: Freedom of Speech or of the Press

 In 1808 for example, the British newspaper publisher, John Drakard, was indicted over an article questioning military flogging, and the jury had been instructed that the military establishment had been injured and “it was not to be permitted to any man to make the people dissatisfied with the Government under which he lives.”
 Henry VIII once made it a high treason crime to suggest his marriage to Anne of Cleves was valid even though it was the truth.

 Parliament’s famous licensing order of 1643 made clear it was the “defamation of religion and government” that was not to be tolerated.
-While one could still find themselves in a world of trouble for defamation of religion in the colonies and States, there was no license required for publication or laws of seditious libel for public discussion of government affairs.
+While one could still find themselves in a world of trouble for defamation of religion in the colonies and States, there was no license required for publication or laws of seditious libel against undesirable political speech.

 How can we know for sure the freedom of speech means freedom from seditious libel?
-All early American laws over speech and the press dealt solely with breaches of the peace or public morality (blasphemy, obscenity, profanity, etc.), but never laws criminalizing public discussion of government affairs.
-In other words, the common law doctrine of seditious libel was absent from American laws, while general public restrictions over speech or the press existed.
+All early American laws over speech and the press dealt solely with breaches of the peace or public morality (blasphemy, obscenity, profanity, etc.), but never proceedings of seditious libel (NY might have been a brief exception) over any criticism of government or its agents.
+In other words, the common law doctrine of seditious libel was absent from American laws, while public abuses of the freedom outside of political speech was punishable.

 Benjamin Franklin, writing in The Pennsylvania Gazette, April 8, 1736, wrote of the American doctrine behind freedom of speech and of the press: